 - Email a statement to community@qub. ac.uk- this will be part of the evidence for the case, so it is in your best interests to: - Use your address or the case number as the subject of the email. - Address the email appropriately (Dear Mr/ Ms etc.) - Don't write it the way you text your friends!
 Write it as a formal letter, having thought about what you want to say.
-Remember to check your spelling and punctuation! - Be careful with humour or sarcasm misconduct allegations are not laughing matters. - Sign off the message with your full name and student number. - The email statement is an important opportunity for you to set out your view of the case for a Conduct Officer. - Neighbourhood Engagement will forward a report, including your email statement to a Conduct Officer.
-The Conduct Officer will decide whether to dismiss the case, impose a penalty or refer the case to a Conduct Committee.
+Remember to check your spelling and punctuation! - Be careful with humour or sarcasm misconduct allegations are not laughing matters.

-• Serious cases are referred to the Conduct Committee.
+- Sign off the message with your full name and student number. - The email statement is an important opportunity for you to set out your view of the case for a Conduct Officer. - Neighbourhood Engagement will forward a report, including your email statement to a Conduct Officer.
+The Conduct Officer will decide whether to dismiss the case, judge the case summarily, or make a finding based on the information provided. - Serious cases are referred to the Conduct Committee.
+Remember - students can make complaints about antisocial behaviour too!